Marginal note:Search for valuable minerals

 Marginal note:Execution in Canada

 (1.1) A warrant issued under subsection (1) may be executed at any place in Canada.
 A public officer named in the warrant, or any peace officer, who executes the warrant must have authority to act in that capacity in the place where the warrant is executed.

 Marginal note:Power to seize

-(2) Where, on search, anything mentioned in subsection (1) is found, it shall be seized and carried before the justice who shall order
+(2) If, on search, anything mentioned in subsection (1) is found, it shall be seized and brought before a justice of the province in which the warrant was issued who has jurisdiction in the matter, and the justice shall order

 (a) that it be detained for the purposes of an inquiry or a trial; or